LaraKraemer/developer-communities/README.md

 ### Do you want to contribute, add an a active community?

 Great!
-You can follow the [CONTRIBUTING.md]() and simply open a Pull Request (PR) to update the developer community list.
+You can follow the [CONTRIBUTING.md](https://github.com/LaraKraemer/developer-communities/blob/main/CONTRIBUTING.md) and simply open a Pull Request (PR) to update the developer community list.
 Your contributions will help developers connect, learn, and grow with each other.

-For conferences I recommend starring [Aurelie Vache repo](https://github.com/scraly/developers-conferences-agenda) about developers conferences across the world.
+For developer conferences across the world,  I recommend saving [Aurelie Vache repo](https://github.com/scraly/developers-conferences-agenda).

 Driven by the community for the community.